Skip to main content

 save_path: output/evaluate_results.json

-Run the following command to execute the Pipeline:
+Run the following command to execute this Pipeline:

 ultrarag run examples/eval_trec_pvalue.yaml